Redesigning Carceral Education for a Pandemic

 By Nuria Sheehan

-When the pandemic arrived in the US last year, prisons, jails, and re-entry houses were hit especially hard, quickly becoming COVID hotspots.
+When the pandemic arrived in the US, prisons, jails, and re-entry houses were hit especially hard, quickly becoming COVID hotspots.
 In addition to threatening the lives of incarcerated individuals, the pandemic also shut down the educational services that are key to finding work and stability after release.

 Access to education in prison has been shown to reduce recidivism rates by over 40 percent.
 Reentry programs with robust educational offerings similarly reduce rates of re-incarceration, with the first 72 hours after release being especially critical.